SoftMatterLab24/lammps/doc/src/bond_bpm_prony.rst

 .. code-block:: LAMMPS

-   # Coefficients for Mawell elements   (one or more comment or blank lines)
+   # Coefficients for Maxwell elements  (one or more comment or blank lines)

-   MAXWELL                              (keyword is the first text on line) n 5                                  (n parameters)
+   MAXWELL                              (keyword is the first text on line) n 5                                  (n Maxwell elements/entries)
                                         (blank line)
    1 1.0 0.1                            (index, stiffness, viscosity)
    2 2.0 100